The Commonwealth's Appropriation Framework - An Introduction

 Administered appropriation items are those administered by the agency on behalf of the government.
 They are amounts required to meet the total estimated expenses for administered activities that are expected to be incurred in the financial year.
 They are normally related to activities governed by eligibility rules and conditions established by the government or Parliament such as grants, subsidies and benefit payments.
 Agencies therefore have less discretion over how administered operating costs are incurred.
 Administered amounts are appropriated separately for outcomes (i.e. the split across outcomes is not notional), specifying precisely how much can be expended on each outcome.
-In limited circumstances, non operating costs as discussed above are funded via the ACB for the replacement of existing administered assets valued at $10 million or less, and maintenance costs that are eligible to be capitalised, are also included.
+In limited circumstances, non operating costs as discussed above are funded via the ACB for the replacement of existing administered assets valued at $10 million or less, and maintenance costs that are eligible to be capitalised.

 An amount appropriated to a portfolio department for payment to a CAC Act body may only be applied for payment to the CAC Act body named in the Schedule of the Bill.
 These amounts are treated by the portfolio departments as an administered appropriation.

 However, CAC Act bodies will account for those amounts as departmental funding when they receive the payments.
 Accordingly, the Agency Resourcing Table classifies payments received by CAC Act bodies as departmental.

 The detail on appropriations in Appropriation Bill (No. 1) is set out in Schedule 1 to the Bill.